computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 and then to a wildlife rescue center in Manhattan.

-In the weeks that followed, I tried to think about how I could use my new pigeon-care skills to help other birds.
+In the weeks that followed, I tried to think about how I could use my new pigeon-care skills to help other birds, or make pigeons a bigger part of my life.
 I learned more about the people who keep pigeons on their roofs, and started to make serious plans to become one of them.

 For many rooftop pigeon keepers in New York, keeping pigeons is a game, a game quite different from pigeon racing or breeding for show.
-From what I understand, pigeon keepers release their flocks during the day, and the birds fly out and intermix with other neighboring flocks, communicating via flight.
+I learned that pigeon keepers release their flocks during the day, and the birds fly out and intermix with other neighboring flocks, communicating via flight.
 The pigeon keepers hope that all the birds will come home in the evening, along with birds from a neighboring flock.
 Hundreds of birds can be gained or lost in a day, and birds can be held hostage or ransomed back to their owners.

 {% youtube q1HFWlz4b7A %}